Without a doubt one of the biggest purchases in a homebuilding project, deciding on window styles can make or break your

 The positioning of windows will be informed and influences by room layouts and the shape of the house itself but the shape and type of the windows themselves should be taken into serious consideration when deciding on the exterior and interior finishes.

 For instance, a contemporary, single-storey house is improved by similarly narrow, vertical windows (as below) but old cottages look odd with large glazed openings forced into thick stone walls.

-The golden ratio – as developed in classical architecture – is still used today as a general rule of thumb is to ratio proportions to 1:1:618 meaning a vertical sash window at 800mm wide should be 1,300mm tall.
+The golden ratio – as developed in classical architecture – is still used today as a general rule of thumb.
+The ratio proportions are 1:1:618 meaning a vertical sash window at 800mm wide should be 1,300mm tall.

 Traditional Window Styles

-If you’re building in period style or renovating a cottage, choosing appropriate materials and styles is a must — in most cases this will mean timber casements.
+If you’re building in period style or renovating an older home, choosing appropriate materials and styles is a must — in most cases this will mean timber casements or sashes.
 Modern window companies can replicate older styles where possible but unfortunately you cannot effectively replicate wood grain with PVCu, although there are a few manufacturers might try.

 Small casement windows are associated with cottages and there are some stunning offerings out there, but a trickier style to replicate with double glazing is a Georgian and early Victorian era multi-pan sliding sash as achieving glazing bars which are as elegant with modern methods is tough.